ozlmulg/my-dev-notes/docs/kubernetes/minikube.md

 ---

-For more details, visit the official documentation: https://minikube.sigs.k8s.io/docs/
+For more details, visit the official documentation: [Minikube Official Website](https://minikube.sigs.k8s.io/docs/)

 > **Note:** Docker must be installed and running on your machine to use Minikube with the Docker driver.